Lakens/perfect-t-test/README.md

 The output you get contains a boxplot, four tests for normality, histograms with kernel density plots, and Q-Q plots to check the normality of the data.
 It provides a test for equality of variances, but for independent *t*-tests Welch's *t*-test is report by default, regardless of whether the equality of variances assumption is violated.
 Frequentist statistics return the means, standard deviations, mean difference with confidence intervals, Welch's *t*-test with an effect size and the 95% confidence interval, as well as the common language effect size.
 Bayesian statistics are provided, including the Bayes Factor and the Highest Density Interval.
 Robust statistics are provided, using 20% trimmed means.
 Finally, a number of figures is provided that illustrate the 95% confidence intervals (within and between for dependent *t*-tests) as well as violin plots that show how the data is distributed.

+###References

+Cohen, J. (1990).
+Things I have learned (so far). *American psychologist, 45*, 1304-1312.

+Sharpe, D. (2013).
+Why the resistance to statistical innovations?
+Bridging the communication gap. *Psychological Methods, 18*, 572-582.

 I want to thank Alexander Etz, Richard Morey, and Felix Schonbrodt for feedback on the script, and Sonya Dal Cin, Lilian Jans-Beken, Atesh Koul, Gwilym Lockwood, Arnoud Plantinga, and Anne Schietecat for beta-testing.